 Dynamics and Factors Affecting Airplane Landing Roughness

-Rough airplane landings result from the interplay of touchdown dynamics, landing gear shock absorption limits, runway surface irregularities, pilot control, and environmental cond…
+Rough airplane landings result from the combined effects of touchdown dynamics, landing gear mechanics, and runway surface conditions.

 Summary